apache/solr-sandbox/CROSSDC.md

 Optional configuration properties:
 - `consumerProcessingThreads`: The number of threads used by the consumer to concurrently process updates from the Kafka queue.
+- `port`: local port for the API endpoints.
+Default is 8090.

 Optional configuration properties used when the consumer must retry by putting updates back on the Kafka queue:
 - `batchSizeBytes`: maximum batch size in bytes for the Kafka queue